alexdotsh/raspberry-pi/README.md

 Example: `/boot/ssh`

+Default ssh login to Pi (Change it on login):
+Username: pi
+Password: raspberry

 #### About `config.txt` (The system configuration parameters)

 To control various settings of the OS and hardware, like fan speed and temperature.